Skip to main content

 Chronic exposure to endotoxins, leading to persistent systemic inflammation, exerts a significant and often insidious influence on the endocrine system.
 This influence extends beyond a single hormone, affecting multiple axes and contributing to a complex web of metabolic and hormonal dysregulation.
 Understanding these interconnected pathways is paramount for developing effective personalized wellness protocols.

-The body’s primary system, the Hypothalamic-Pituitary-Adrenal (HPA) axis, is particularly susceptible to the effects of chronic inflammation.
+The body’s primary stress response system, the Hypothalamic-Pituitary-Adrenal (HPA) axis, is particularly susceptible to the effects of chronic inflammation.
 When endotoxins trigger an inflammatory cascade, the brain perceives this as a stressor.
 This perception activates the hypothalamus, which releases corticotropin-releasing hormone (CRH).

 Chronic endotoxin exposure can dysregulate the HPA axis, leading to altered cortisol rhythms and diminished stress response capacity.